frederic-perez/AmE-dictionary/data/idioms.md

 __become second nature (to one)__
 __beef up__ :three: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
 __been there, done that__ :three::hammer:
+__beer money__ A small amount of money that somebody earns or is allowed to spend, for example on beer. _Singing in bars keeps him in beer money._
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __before I knew it__
 __before long__ Soon. _I’ll probably be retiring before long._